jenish-jain/sidekick/internal/twoFA/Readme.md

 `sidekick 2fa <name>` prints a two-factor authentication code from the key with the given name.

+`sidekick 2fa` print two-factor authentication codes for all keys registered

 The default time-based authentication codes are derived from a hash of the key and the current time, so it is important that the system clock have at least one-minute accuracy.

 The keychain is stored unencrypted in the text file $HOME/.2fa.